Chapter 11 : Chapter Eleven - Avrille

 “Yes, please do,” I replied as I pulled the tie out of my hair to let it fall back down.
 I had done it up so tightly that my scalp was aching, sending sharp little pains up from each follicle.
-I scratched at my head to try and dispel the tingling, then noticed Professor Snape was staring at me.
+I combed the fingers of one hand through it to try and dispel the tingling, then I noticed Professor Snape was staring at me.

-“It hurts if I leave it up to long,” I explained, thinking that must have been why he had a strange expression on his face.
+“It hurts if I leave it up too long,” I explained, thinking that must’ve been why he had a strange expression on his face.
 He started a little.

 “Yes, it does, doesn’t it?” he remarked simply, pulling the tie out of his own hair as we reached the office door.
 “I have some marking to do, so you’ll forgive me if I go ahead.”

 “Would you like any help?
-I mean, if you think I’m ready… I wouldn’t want to presume…”
+I mean, only if you think I’m ready … I wouldn’t want to presume …”

-Professor Snape stopped my rambling with an upraised hand.
+Professor Snape stopped my rambling with a raised hand.

 “Thank you, but you have helped me enough for one day.
-There isn’t much to be corrected, though perhaps another time…” he trailed off, managing with few words to convey that he did believe me ready, but simply did not need the help.
-My heart swelled with pride at knowing that already so soon in my apprenticeship he was starting to trust me enough to let me handle some of the students’ work.
-Maybe I had impressed him just now with the Wolfsbane Potion, and I secretly thanked the stars that I had made myself review that potion over and over again last night.
+There isn’t much to be corrected, though perhaps another time …” he trailed off, managing with few words to convey that he did believe me ready but simply didn’t need the help.
+My heart swelled with pride from knowing he was starting to trust me enough, so soon in my apprenticeship, to let me handle some of the students’ work.
+Maybe I’d impressed him just now with the Wolfsbane Potion.
+I secretly thanked the stars I’d made myself review that formula over and over again last night.

-“Alright, well, I guess I’ll see you in class Monday then.
-I’ll be in with the sixth year N.E.W.T.s,” I said, running a hand through my hair one more time.
+“Alright, well, I guess I’ll see you in class on Monday, then.
+I’ll be in with the sixth-year N.E.W.T.s,” I said, running a hand through my hair one more time.

 “Yes, and thank you again for your help today,” Professor Snape said.
 I wanted to thank him again for letting me assist, but thinking we might end up in a never-ending exchange of thank-yous, I gave a shy smile and hurried past him and up the dungeon steps.
-I was so happy that I had to physically cover my beaming smile with my hand so that I didn’t look like I had been hit with a well-executed Cheering Charm.
+I was so happy that I had to physically cover my beaming smile with my hand so I didn’t look like I’d been hit with a well-executed Cheering Charm.
 Things were really starting to look up.
-Professor Snape seemed to be starting to like me just a little.
+Professor Snape truly seemed to be finally starting to like me just a little.

-That week, as he had stipulated, I assisted Professor Snape twice more with the Wolfsbane Potion.
-These two sessions only lasted about half as long since we only needed to boil fresh herbs, which I had cut for us, and add the strained liquid to the original four cauldrons.
+That week, as he’d stipulated, I assisted Professor Snape twice more with the Wolfsbane Potion.
+These two sessions didn’t take quite as long since we only needed to boil fresh herbs, which I’d harvested for us, and add the strained liquid to the original four cauldrons to further reduce.
 We didn’t talk much when we were alone in the dungeon; I was too shy and Professor Snape probably too focused on the work.
-While we worked in silence, I kept repeating over and over in my mind that Professor Snape was my supervisor, and it was wrong of me to be taking so much pleasure in staring at his revealed jaw-line and neck beneath his pulled-back hair.
+While we worked in near silence, I kept repeating over and over in my mind that Professor Snape was my supervisor, and it was wrong of me to be taking so much pleasure in staring at his revealed jaw-line and neck beneath his pulled-back hair.

 Finally it was Halloween and the conclusion of my second full month at Hogwarts.
-I was deeply glad that I still had eight months to go since I was enjoying myself at Hogwarts more than I ever had at my own two schools.
-Here I was, more or less, a teacher and could move through the corridors with a kind of superior sense of purpose that one didn’t have when as a student.
+I was very glad I still had eight months to go since I was enjoying myself at Hogwarts far more than I ever had at my own two schools.
+Here I was, more or less, a teacher and could move through the corridors with a kind of superior sense of purpose that one didn’t have when one was a student.
 Lavinia Sinistra and I were quickly becoming fast friends.
-Though, I felt bad thinking it, she didn’t have the brilliant intellect of Professor Snape, she was an absolute blast to gossip with.
+Though, I felt bad thinking it, she didn’t have the brilliant intellectual genius of Professor Snape, she was an absolute blast to gossip with.

-We sat next to each other at the Halloween feast, talking merrily as we split a small jug of hard apple cider.
-The Great Hall looked even more spectacular than it had during the welcoming feast with Hagrid’s giant pumpkins carved into enormous jack-o-lanterns flanking the staff table.
-I was at first a bit squeamish when I saw all of the live bats hanging from the rafters, but Lavinia assured me that they very rarely flew into anyone’s hair.
-The food had been amazing, though the desserts were almost too numerous and sweet for even me.
-Once or twice I looked down the table to where Professor Snape sat at Professor Dumbledore’s left hand, hoping that he was enjoying himself a little.
+We sat next to each other at the Halloween Feast, talking merrily as we split a decently sized jug of hard apple cider.
+The Great Hall looked even more spectacular than it had during the Welcoming Feast, with Hagrid’s giant pumpkins carved into enormous jack-o-lanterns flanking the staff table.
+I was at first a bit squeamish when I saw all of the live bats hanging from the rafters, but Lavinia assured me they very rarely flew into anyone’s hair.
+The food had been amazing, though the desserts were almost too numerous and sweet even for me.
+Once or twice I looked down the table to where Professor Snape sat at Professor Dumbledore’s left hand, hoping he was enjoying himself a little.

 Previous Chapter Next Chapter